-The family dog wasn’t under my feet as usual (like it had been all my life), looking up at me with its doe-eyes and putting her paws on my thigh to annoy me.
+The family dog wasn’t under my feet as usual (like it had been all my life), looking up at me with its doe-eyes and putting her paws on my thigh to annoy me while I ate.
 Yes, she did this because she wanted what was on my plate.
-But I loved her as completely as you possibly could love a living thing – and I knew she loved me the same way.
+But I undoubtedly loved her as completely as you possibly could love a living thing – and I knew she loved me the same way.
 I knew it and I felt it.

 I didn’t finish my dinner and I cried for weeks.
 I grieved for that animal so much that family members worried about how I’d function at school.
 I didn’t want to see my friends, talk to anyone, watch my favourite TV shows, kick a football, or do anything.
-I just wanted to curl up into a little ball and shut myself away from the horrible world.
+I just wanted to curl up into a little ball and shut myself away from the seemingly horrible, brutal world.

 Dramatic?
 Yes, very.
 I was eleven.
+Give me a break!
+Wasn’t most things melodramatic back then?!
 But it was undoubtedly and painfully real.
 I loved that animal.
 I love all animals.
 Ugly ones, skinny ones, pretty ones, dangerous ones, fast ones, fat ones and smelly ones.
-I’m obsessed with them and I’ve always called myself an ‘animal lover.’But I always felt like a bit of a phoney.
+I’m obsessed with them and I’ve always called myself an ‘animal lover.’But lately I have felt like a bit of a phoney, in all honesty.

 I flirted with a few videos, but I didn’t want it to ruin my Pacific Islands journey.
 (However, I went veggie whenever possible as a tester).
 So I delayed my probing for when I returned to my base in Thailand.
-I wanted to know if that video was exceptional and even argued this case in a meat-eating favour.
+I wanted to know if that type of video was exceptional and even argued this case in meat-eating favour.
 I suppose I wanted a way out of having to change my life.

 I was completely horrified by my findings and felt an overwhelming sense of guilt.
 I’ve always thought that animals look up to us in the same way as children do – to protect them.
-My conclusion was there is no such thing as a ‘humane’ killing with modern day methods, which supports torture and suffering beyond words for the sake of saving a couple of dollars.
+My conclusion was there is no such thing as a ‘humane killing’ with modern day methods, which supports torture and suffering beyond words for the sake of saving a couple of dollars.
 I also concluded that the lives of the animals were just as bad (if not worse) than the actual deaths.

 Meat-eater, or vegetarian; we can all agree that if we’re going to eat them, we should kill them quickly and painlessly, right?

 I was still selfishly torn.
 I’ve always been self-conscious about being a bit on the thin side, and I’d recently gotten into the best shape of my life – and I didn’t want to lose any weight.
-A voice in my head said: “Stand up for something that you believe in, or sit the fuck back down!”
+A voice in my head said: “Stand up for something that you believe in, or sit the fuck back down!
 So I took on a three months vegetarian challenge on the road with a lacto-ovo vegetarian diet.